Hamsa Hand Meaning - The Significance of Each Finger and Hand Position

 What Each Finger of the Hamsa Hand Represent

 For those who are aware or into the New Age, you might know that Buddhists and Hindus believe that the body circulates energy.
 This is the reason why they believe in Chakras.
 Chakras are so-called "energy centers" and it is highly recommended that they are unhindered.
 In popular culture may it be from tv or otherwise, you might have heard of "chakras being blocked" when shown as affected with negative energy.
 So in short, both religions promote this belief and the Hamsa is no exception.
 And now, we will get to the representation and importance of the Hamsa's five fingers with Hinduism and Buddhism.
+If you're interested in learning more about chakras and their relation to the hand, check out the article on chakras of the hand.

 Thumb - This is the confidence center of energy among the fingers.
 It is linked to the solar plexus chakra.
 The solar plexus chakra is responsible for self-esteem and confident motivation.
 It is also associated with the fire element.
 Any imbalances to this chakra will lead to aggression or having low self-esteem or ailments in the digestive system.